MasterAir/Corndel-DE-workshop-01-Learner/README.md

 # Data Engineer Workshop 1: Setting up your Data Engineering workspace and tools

 Our first Data Engineer workshop builds upon the last exercise at your launch event where you explored what you can do with your A Cloud Guru (ACG) account.
-Remember you created cloud sandboxes for Azure, AWS and Google Cloud Platform (GCP)? https://learn.acloud.guru/cloud-playground/cloud-sandboxes And also created and logged in to a Window Virtual Machine (VM) using the Windows Remote Desktop Connection app? https://learn.acloud.guru/cloud-playground/cloud-servers
+Remember, you created cloud sandboxes for Azure, AWS and Google Cloud Platform (GCP): https://learn.acloud.guru/cloud-playground/cloud-sandboxes and also created and logged in to a Window Virtual Machine (VM) using the Windows Remote Desktop Connection app: https://learn.acloud.guru/cloud-playground/cloud-servers

-At this first workshop we will build on that first exploration so you can learn how to use both the Windows VM and cloud sandboxes to take part in workshops.
+At this first workshop, we will build on that first exploration so you can learn how to use both the Windows VM and cloud sandboxes to take part in workshops.
 We will also do a simple data exercise at the end.

-This is a supportive technical onboarding workshop that also gets you familiar with the interactive style of workshops we will have together going forwards.
+This is a supportive technical onboarding workshop that also gets you familiar with the interactive style of workshops we will have together going forward.

 **Before you attend the workshop, please make sure you have done the following described in the next section.**

 ## Before the workshop please ensure you have:

-1. **Tools installed on a work laptop:** Ideally have a work laptop with VS Code, Git, Python, Azure Data Studio and Windows Remote Desktop Connection app installed that can connect to an ACG Windows VM.
-Or, at the very least, a work laptop with Windows Remote Desktop Connection app installed that can connect to an A Cloud Guru (ACG) Windows Virtual Machine.
+1. **Tools installed on a work laptop:** Ideally, have a work laptop with VS Code, Git, Python, Azure Data Studio and Windows Remote Desktop Connection app installed that can connect to an ACG Windows VM.
+Or, at the very least, a work laptop with the Windows Remote Desktop Connection app installed that can connect to an A Cloud Guru (ACG) Windows Virtual Machine.
 2. **Aptem:** Completed the first two e-learning modules in Unit 1 and their subsequent Data Engineer Pass Descriptor questions:
     - **1.1 The Uses of Cloud Computing Platforms:** De-mystifies what cloud and on-premises are.
-Your are then tasked in Aptem to describe briefly your own organisation's use of cloud to evidence Aptem Data Engineer Pass descriptor.
+You are then tasked in Aptem to describe briefly your own organisation's use of the cloud to support you in evidencing a Data Engineer Pass descriptor in Aptem.
-    - **1.2 Data Engineering in Your Organisation:** Supports you describing your own organisation's data architectures and their relevant data development frameworks, data engineering tools used, and end data uses cases across organisations.
-You are then tasked in Aptem to describe these three topics to evidence three Data Engineer Pass descriptors.
+    - **1.2 Data Engineering in Your Organisation:** Supports you in describing your own organisation's data architectures and their relevant data development frameworks, data engineering tools used, and end data use cases across organisations.
+You are then tasked in Aptem to describe these three topics to evidence several Data Engineer Pass descriptors.

 ## Key

 > 💻 - Activity for you to do <br>
  ❓ - A question for you and your group <br>
 ℹ Important note (e.g. data security reminder) <br>
-↩ After clicking a footnote in text, use this arrow to return <br>
+↩ After clicking a footnote in the text, use this arrow to return <br>
 🎉 - Well done, completing the activities up to this point is all you need to do in the workshop.
 If time allows, stretch yourself further with the rocker activities described next<br>
 🚀 - A going further stretch activity only if your time allows <br>

-> ℹ️ Open any web links by right clicking and selecting `Open link in new tab` so that this page remains visible.
+> ℹ️ Open any web links by right-clicking and selecting `Open link in new tab` so that this page remains visible

 <a id="contents"></a>